chenx/PiBBS/README.md

 History
 ======

-Development first started in Summer 2013, and stopped for a while.
+Development initiated in Summer 2013 as a forum for <a href="http://homecox.com">homecox.com</a>.
-It was picked up again in Summer 2014, and more work were done.
+It stopped for a while, and was picked up again in Summer 2014.

 License
 =======